 Help keep our prices low: Share with Friends

-The location of Fortress of Louisbourg National Historic Site in Cape Breton Island was one of the busiest seaports in North America during the 1700s.
+The location of the Fortress of Louisbourg National Historic Site in Nova Scotia was one of the busiest seaports in North America during the 1700s.
 The Treaty of Utrecht in 1713 settled the War of Spanish Succession.
 Control of mainland Nova Scotia was given to the British and Cape Breton Island was granted to the French.

-Visit the Fortress of Louisbourg in Nova Scotia!
+Visit the Fortress of Louisbourg National Historic Site!

 Call Toll Free 1-800-227-2826